agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 }));
 ```
 For creating Groups in general (outside the `Collection config`), we strongly recommend using the [`createGroup()`](#creategroup) method
-because it directly binds the Group to the Collection without further thinking.
+because it directly associates the Group to the Collection without further thinking.
 ```ts
 MY_COLLECTION.createGroup('myGroup', ['item1', 'item2']);
 ```